russellt-cc/cp490-noodlewall-react/README.md

 ## Intro

-- This frontend web app was developed by Russell Tennant, April 2021, in order to prototype the Noodlewall project, as part of a coop placement at FRMH at Confederation College.
+- This frontend web app was developed by Russell Tennant, April 2021, in order to prototype the Noodlewall project, as part of a co op placement at FRMH at Confederation College.
 - This web app can be used locally, or deployed to a remote server.
 The details for deploying locally are covered in this document.
 - Currently there is an existing remote API that this web app utilizes, although it is personally hosted and will likely be unavailable shortly after the coop placement ends.
 The details for exclusively using local data are included in this document.